karthjk97/Boston-housing-prices/README.md

 This python script is my attempt to predict housing prices in Boston using previous data.
 I have used models and ensembles from sklearn.
 The visualization was done in matplotlib and seaborn.
-Gradient Boosting best of all algorithms.
+Gradient Boosting gave the best best results of all algorithms.
 I got a final mean squared error of 11.87.